Bajiquan: Relation to piguaquan

+No historical proofs supporting this version, however, were found.

 Branches and lineages

-Prominent branches and lineages of the art survived to modern times, including Han family Baji, Huo family, Ji family, Li family, Ma family, Qiang family, Wu family (from Wu Xiefeng), Wutan Baji Quan and Yin Yang Baji Quan.
+Prominent branches and lineages of the art survived to modern times, including Han-style, Huo-style, Ji-style, Li-style, Ma-style, Qiang-style, Wu-style (from Wu Xiefeng), Wutan-style, and yin yang-style bajiquan.
 Each has a unique element while sharing core practices.
-Some lineages are more common or only exist in Mainland China, while others have spread to Western countries.
+Some lineages are more common or only exist in China, while others have spread to Western countries.

-Mengcun Baji
+Mengcun bajiquan

-Meng Village (Mengcun) is said to be the original birthplace of Baji Quan, or at least the modern versions of the art.
+Meng Village (Mengcun) is said to be the original birthplace of bajiquan, or at least the modern versions of the art.
 Baji is still widely practiced there.

-Nanjing Baji
+Nanjing bajiquan

-Baji of Nanjing was introduced to the Guoshu Institute by students of Zhang Jingxing, Han Huiqing, and Ma Yingtu.
-Han had a great influence on the spread of Baji in southern China, to the point that there was a saying ‘bei li nan han’ meaning ‘Li [Shuwen] in the north and Han [Huachen] in the south’.
+Bajiquan of Nanjing was introduced to the Guoshu Institute by students of Zhang Jingxing, Han Huiqing, and Ma Yingtu.
+Han had a great influence on the spread of baji in southern China, to the point that there was a saying bei li nan han meaning "Li [Shuwen] in the north and Han [Huachen] in the south".

 Wu Xiufeng

-Wu Xiufeng (1908–1976) is the "grandfather" of many modern Baji lineages.
+Wu Xiufeng (1908–1976) is the "grandfather" of many modern baji lineages.
 The following lineages descend from him.